 Global pharmaceutical companies are working with active pharmaceutical ingredient (API) supply chains to enable environmental impact reduction of the healthcare sector through the Activate program.

-Activate supports the decarbonization of a key segment of the pharmaceutical value chain through measurement, provision of practical tools, expert advice, and access to green financing.
+Activate supports the decarbonization of a key segment of the pharmaceutical value chain through measurement, provision of practical tools, expert advice, and access to green funding.

 Active Pharmaceutical Ingredients (APIs), a key constituent in medicines and vaccines that produce the intended health effects, can be resource-intensive to manufacture due to material use, energy-intensive processes and waste recovery.

 With high levels of interconnectivity across the industry’s supply chains, there is a substantial opportunity to drive positive impact through collaboration across the sector.

 Activate goes beyond data collection and works closely with API suppliers to strengthen relationships, align with science-based decarbonization targets, drive more sustainable procurement, and identify opportunities for operational and resource efficiency.

 M2030 independently facilitate the program, maintaining confidentiality, convening pharmaceutical companies, and leading on supplier engagement by using our innovative carbon reduction software, climate action managers and its extensive network of expert partners.

 Participating pharmaceutical companies gain access to projections of the decarbonization pathway for API suppliers.
 This increased visibility can aid climate risk assessment and empower supply chain owners to support suppliers in meeting their climate targets.

 Rolling out across more than 20 countries, Activate's immediate focus includes onboarding API suppliers, capturing footprint data, establishing a reference point baseline, and tackling the most prominent areas of environmental impact.

 The second phase of Activate is intended to launch in April 2024 and will see M2030 bring participants together to explore solutions to more complex challenges.